 Answer: You cannot receive any vaccine, including the flu shot, in the two weeks before your scheduled COVID-19 vaccine.
 If you have, please let us know and we will reschedule your appointment.
 You also need to wait two weeks after your COVID-19 vaccination to receive any additional vaccines.

-If I miss my second dose, do I need to start over?
+If I miss my second dose of the Pfizer or Moderna vaccine, do I need to start over?

-Answer: Currently the CDC recommends that if you miss the second dose you return as quickly as possible to get that 2nd dose.
+Answer: Currently the CDC recommends that if you miss the second dose of the Pfizer or Moderna vaccine, you return as quickly as possible to get that 2nd dose.
 There is no need to start the series over.

-Will the COVID-19 vaccines protect against variant strains of the virus?
+Will the COVID-19 vaccines protect against newer variant strains of the virus?

 Answer: That’s still unknown.
 According to the CDC, information about the characteristics of these variants is rapidly emerging.
 Scientists are working to learn more about how easily they might spread, whether they could cause more severe illness, and whether currently authorized vaccines will protect people against them.
 Currently, there is no evidence that these variants, in general, cause more severe illness or increased risk of death.